 How Passive Income is Taxed

-There are different types of passive income, from capital gains and dividends, to income earned on interest.
+There are different types of passive income, from capital gains and dividends to income earned on interest.
 Is passive income taxable?
-The short answer is, yes.
-Tax rates on each type of passive income will vary, based on how long your investments are held, the amount of profit earned and/or net income.
-To understand how passive income is taxed, let’s go over capital gains.
+The short answer is yes.
+Tax rates on each type of passive income will vary based on how long your investments are held, the amount of profit earned, and/or net income.
+Let’s go over capital gains to understand how passive income is taxed.

 What Are Capital Gains?